Biarritz of the North

 In the 1940s, the Royal and Marine Hotels were owned by Eglinton Hotels Ltd. The company purchased St Ann's in York Road and

 converted the building into a Children's Hotel where wealthy families sent their children for the summer months.
 In 1949, the two

-Scottish nanny and Ethiopian under-nurse.
+with his Scottish nanny and Ethiopian under-nurse.

 The Town Fete was a highlight each year, held on the Coo's Green, in the area beyond the East Putting Green.
 Arranged by the North